EN UA

 Saint Cloud, Paris

-In 1925, French Championships became open to the best foreign players and was held on clay courts at Stade Francais in Saint Cloud Park, Paris.
-In 1912-1914, 1920, 1921, and 1923 local courts were the venue of the World Hard Court Championships, sometimes called another precursor to the French Open.
-It was a tournament open to all nationalities, unlike the French Closed Championships, and it was part of a series of three world championships.
+In 1925, French Championships became open to best foreign players and held on clay courts at Stade Francais in Saint Cloud Park, Paris.
+In 1912-1914, 1920, 1921 and 1923 local courts were the venue of World Hard Court Championships, sometimes called another precursor to the French Open.
+It was tournament, which was opened to all nationalities unlike the French Closed Championships, and it was part of a series of three world championships.
+The historic base at Saint Cloud Park is still in operation.
+Spectators are happy to come to the former royal grounds, with centuries-old trees that create a special, elite and cozy atmosphere.

 Roland Garros, Paris: 1928 - present